spinnaker/spinnaker.io/content/en/docs/guides/user/canary/best-practices/_index.md

 ---
 title: "Best practices for configuring canary"
-linkTitle: "Best practices for configuring canary"
+linkTitle: "Best practices"
 weight: 2
-description:
+description: >
+  Details several best practices for configuring and using canary analysis.
 ---

 ## Don't put too many metrics in one group